xelis-project/xelis-blockchain/README.md

 ## P2p (Encrypted Network)

-All transfered data are using a custom Serializer/Deserializer made by hand to transform a struct representation in raw bytes directly.
+All transferred data are using a custom Serializer/Deserializer made by hand to transform a struct representation in raw bytes directly.
 This serialization is done using the fixed position of each fields and their corresponding bits size.

-Before sending a packet, we're encrypting it using ChaCha20-Poly1305 algorithm to prevent network traffic analysis and authenticate each transfered data.
+Before sending a packet, we're encrypting it using ChaCha20-Poly1305 algorithm to prevent network traffic analysis and authenticate each transferred data.

-Every data transfered is done through the Packet system which allow easily to read & transfer data and doing the whole serialization itself.
+Every data transferred is done through the Packet system which allow easily to read & transfer data and doing the whole serialization itself.

 The connection for a new peer (took from the queue or a new incoming connections) is executed through a unique tokio task with the same allocated buffer for handshake.
 This prevents any DoS attack on creating multiple task and verifying connection.